5stars217/5stars217.github.io/_posts/2021-05-01-Ent_threat_hunting_typos_confusion.md

  ![jfrog client](/assets/img/post2/priorityresolution.png){: .mx-auto.d-block :}

- The problem for enterprises is, firstly, it assumed that they use every language under the sun, and secondly, they have loose rules or gaps in their coverage of namespace convention.
+ The problem for enterprises is, firstly, it should be assumed that they use every language under the sun, and secondly, they have loose rules or gaps in their coverage of namespace convention.
- You can’t use a exclusion rule effectively in situations like the following scenario:
+ You can’t use an exclusion rule effectively in situations like the following scenario:

  Let’s say you set an exclude rule  that looks as such, where Mean Girls == business name.
  ~~~